 - 4.4.1 All potential SuDS options have been considered.
 At this stage it is anticipated infiltration may need to be combined with a positive discharge into a watercourse.
-Investigation of the viability of infiltration as a means by which surface water runoff could be discharged will be undertaken post- ES, through liaison with BGCBC, TCBC and CCBC and by undertaking soakaway testing. - Initial estimations of existing greenfield runoff rates and surface water runoff attenuation volumes required have been calculated using Micro Drainage Source Control (2018.1.1) and the UKSuDS tools16 with results provided in Annex C. The existing greenfield runoff rates per hectare (ha) are summarised in Table 4.1.
+Investigation of the viability of infiltration as a means by which surface water runoff could be discharged will be undertaken post- consent, through liaison with BGCBC, TCBC and CCBC and by undertaking soakaway testing.
+Should soakaway testing results indicate that infiltration is not favourable, then attenuation will be included to limit discharge rates entering the existing watercourses to the greenfield runoff rate. - 4.4.2 Initial estimations of existing greenfield runoff rates and surface water runoff attenuation volumes required have been calculated using Micro Drainage Source Control (2018.1.1) and the UKSuDS tools16 with results provided in Annex C. The existing greenfield runoff rates per hectare (ha) are summarised in Table 4.1.